top of page

 Symptoms

-Unnoticed Launch.
-Despite efforts to launch, the product doesn’t gain significant attention or engagement.
+"Stealth" launch.
+Despite launching efforts, the product doesn’t gain significant attention or engagement.
 You’ve launched it, but no one seems to notice or care.
 There’s little media coverage, low traffic to landing pages, and minimal customer interest.

-Uninformed Sales Team.
-The sales team is not fully briefed on the product’s value proposition, features, or target audience.
-They struggle to identify ideal prospects and communicate the product effectively to them.
+Uninformed sales team.
+The sales team struggles to identify ideal prospects and communicate the product effectively.
+This is usually because they are not fully briefed on the product’s value proposition, features, or target audience.

-Lack of Marketing Coordination.
-The marketing campaign either underperforms or fails to align with the product launch timeline, leading to missed opportunities for visibility.
+Lack of marketing coordination.
+Marketing campaigns either underperforms or fail to align with the product launch timeline, leading to missed opportunities for visibility.

 Consequences

-Underwhelming Sales.
+Underwhelming revenues.
 Without a well-coordinated launch, sales numbers will fall flat.
-Even if the product is great, if no one knows how to sell or promote it, it won’t make an impact.
+Even if the product is excellent, it won’t make an impact if no one knows how to sell or promote it.

-Frustrated Teams.
+Frustrated teams.
 Internal teams may become demoralized when a product they worked on for months doesn’t gain the attention or success they expected.
-This can lead to tension between departments.
+This can lead to frustration and tension between departments.

 Recommendations

-Align Marketing Efforts.
-Launch marketing campaigns that are tightly aligned with the product’s release.
+Align marketing efforts.
+Launch marketing campaigns that are tightly aligned with the product’s release plans.
 Build buzz in advance with teaser campaigns, then follow up with strong post-launch support to keep the momentum going.

-Provide Comprehensive Training.
-Make sure every customer-facing team member—from sales to support—is thoroughly trained on the new product.
+Provide comprehensive training.
+Make sure every customer-facing team member—from sales and support to services and success—is thoroughly trained on the new product.
 They should know how to answer common questions, highlight key features, and handle objections.

-Measure and Adapt.
+Measure and adapt.
 After the launch, actively monitor its performance.
-If the product isn’t getting the attention it deserves, be ready to adjust your messaging, offer promotions, or re-engage media and influencers to build buzz.
+If the product isn’t getting the attention it deserves, be ready to adjust your messaging, adapt your promotions, or re-engage media and influencers to build buzz.

 Even the best product won’t sell itself.
-If the sales team isn’t properly enabled, it’s like a tree falling in the woods with no one around to hear it — the launch will go unnoticed, and opportunities will be missed.
-By equipping the sales team with the right training, messaging, and tools, you can ensure that your product makes a loud impact and drives real growth in the market.
+If the sales team isn’t properly enabled, it’s like a tree falling in the woods with no one around to hear it—the launch will go unnoticed, and opportunities will be missed.
+Equipping the customer-facing teams with the proper training, messaging, and tools ensures that your product achieves impressive growth in the market.